mcmtroffaes/improb/docs/introduction.rst

 is called a *point*.
 Mathematically,
 ``{a: 3, b: 7, c: 19}``
-is intended to denote the subset :math:`\{A=3\}\cap\{B=7\}\cap\{C=19\}`.
+is intended to denote the set :math:`\{A=3\}\cap\{B=7\}\cap\{C=19\}`.

 .. _events: